➜ 223% more user retention compared to paid traffic

 Understanding an idea happens in 3 stages:

-- Organize – Logical structuring of your ideas with the help of a clear goal and outline to steer your writing.
+Organization – Logical structuring of your ideas with the help of a clear goal and outline to steer your writing.

 Mapping – Drawing relevance.
 This is where all the connection happens.
 The place where you say – “Makes sense!”
 Example: Connecting the subheadings to the main idea so that you don’t deviate from the subject and stay focused.

 If you follow the above process, you can bring clarity to your writing — one sentence at a time.

-How to strengthen your message
+6 Tips strengthen your message

 Use power words that evoke a feeling, emotion or stimulate a response

 Kill your favorite sentence mercilessly if you think it confuses your reader

-- Eliminate filler words
+Eliminate filler words

-Replace big words with simple, smaller and unambiguous words.
+Replace big words with simple, smaller, and unambiguous words.

 Replace adverbs with stronger, better verbs.

 How to use adverbs smartly